laravel/docs/helpers.md

 <a name="method-transform"></a>
 #### `transform()` {#collection-method}

-The `transform` function executes a Closure on a given value, if the value is not blank, and returns the result of that Closure:
+The `transform` function executes a Closure on a given value if the value is not [blank](#method-blank) and returns the result of the Closure:

     transform(5, function ($value) {
         return $value * 2;